relay-tools/react-router-relay/README.md

 `react-router-relay` will automatically generate a combined Relay route with all queries and parameters from the active React Router routes, then pass down the query results to each of the route components.
 As the queries are all gathered onto a single route, they'll all be fetched at the same time, and the data for your entire page will load and then render in one go.

+You can find an example implementation of TodoMVC with routing using `react-router-relay` at https://github.com/taion/relay-todomvc.

 ## Guide

 ### Installation